 I am happy to report the hard saddle bags are fully sealed.
-Not a drop of water got in, even in pouring rain at 80.
-They are huge compared to the Pelicans I had on the Dyna.
+Not a drop of water got in, even in pouring rain at 80mph.
+And man they are huge compared to the Pelicans I had on the Dyna Street Bob.

 The handlebar grips are angled a little too inward.
 My wrists are complaining a bit.
 Is it possible to get carpal tunnel on a bike?
 Adding slightly higher bars with less offset to the list.
 Maybe 10 degrees.